 Contact: R.J.
 Tamburri, NYCUA Communications Director

-For more than 100 years, the New York Credit Union Association has served as the trade association for the state’s credit unions, which collectively hold more than $83 billion in assets and serve 5.8 million members.
+For more than 100 years, the New York Credit Union Association has served as the trade association for the state’s credit unions, which collectively hold $84 billion in assets and serve 5.9 million members.
+NYCUA strives to advance the credit union movement by advocating, educating, uniting and supporting the interests of all credit unions statewide.
 To learn more about NYCUA, visit www.nycua.org.
-To find a credit union or learn more about the credit union movement, visit www.asmarterchoice.org.
+To find a credit union or learn more about the credit union movement, visit yourmoneyfurther.com.